sanozie/ifi-cloud/docs/multi-spec-workflow.md

 ## Summary

 The multi-spec workflow keeps a single conversational thread in sync with an evolving pull-request, allowing seamless **plan → code → review → update** cycles until merge.
-The API, database, worker and integration layers have all been extended to support this behaviour while maintaining backward compatibility for legacy functionality.
+The API, database, worker and integration layers have all been extended to support this behaviour across the system.